2010 California elections: Statewide ballot propositions

 The following propositions have been approved for the November ballot either through referral by the state legislature or by obtaining 433,971 signatures for proposed statutes and 694,354 signatures for constitutional amendments.

-Proposition 18

-This is a legislatively referred state statute that would authorize an $11.1 billion bond to upgrade California's water system.
-On August 9, 2010, the California Legislature postponed the vote on the proposition until 2012.

 Proposition 19

 This is a citizen-initiated state statute that would legalize up to 1 ounce of marijuana for persons 21 years or older and would allow local governments to regulate as well as tax the newly created cannabis market.

 Proposition 20

 This is a citizen-initiated constitutional amendment that would require the California Citizens Redistricting Commission to re-draw congressional district lines, in addition to its current job of drawing state senate district lines and state assembly district lines.